-From creamed corn to mashed potatoes and sweet potatoes, shredded leafy greens (like lettuce or kale), spinach, peas, green beans, ripe avocados and squash, the dysphagic senior in your life can still get their greens.
+From creamed corn to mashed potatoes and sweet potatoes, shredded leafy greens (like lettuce or kale), spinach, peas, green beans, ripe avocados, and squash, the senior with dysphagia in your life can still get their greens.

 Many of the above vegetables must be boiled so they’re nice and soft before you puree them.
 As with fruit, you can select fresh veggies or buy frozen or canned greens.

 Soup is about as easy to swallow as it gets, as it’s a liquid.
 Supervise your dysphagic senior when they consume soup to ensure they’re not swallowing down too much at once.
 That can be a choking hazard.

 The soup you select can be flavorful but should not have chunks of meat or vegetables.
 These foods will be too hard for your senior to chew.

 Oats can control blood sugar, lower cholesterol, and potentially reduce one’s risk of heart disease as well.
 When cooked into creamy, soft oatmeal, your senior can reap the above health benefits.